pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export const minsPerHour = 60;

+// Warning: (ae-missing-release-tag) "ModifiedCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ModifiedCorrectnessTableValue extends BooleanCorrectnessTableValue {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "ModifiedRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)